nebulr/lussandra-odm/README.md

 _____
 ___Take note this module is in Beta.
 Use at your own risk___

+This module was made to work with : https://github.com/nebulr/lussandra

 Instantiate the cassandra client by calling :

 `require ('lussandra-odm').init(config);`